 There are many benefits to using collaboration tools in the workplace.
 Perhaps the most obvious benefit is that they can help to improve communication and collaboration between employees.
 This can lead to a more efficient and productive workplace, as well as a better working environment overall.
 Additionally, collaboration tools can also help to reduce the need for travel, as employees can collaborate remotely.
 This can save both time and money for businesses.

-Nifty is a new-wave project management tool that reduces project development cycles and improves team productivity by combining collaboration, communication, and automation.
+Nifty software is a new-wave project management tool that reduces project development cycles and improves team productivity by combining collaboration, communication, and automation.
 Imagine Asana, Slack, & Trello in one truly collaborative workspace.

 Motion plans out what each team member needs to work on each day based on the team’s projects and calendars.
 This eliminates the need for manual coordination and answers the question of “who’s doing what at when” automatically.